 4. Add the ground masala to a cooking vessel, add in cooked potatoes & green peas into it and mix well.

 6. Bring the curry to boil.
 Check and adjust salt.
-Add more water if required.
-This curry is usually semi thick in consistency.

 7. Once the curry comes to a boil, simmer it for few minutes until the rawness of the masala goes off.